jyotiyadav2508/pizza-hub/README.md

 ### Data Models

+This project uses Object Orientated Programming to interact and manipulate the following:

-  - Lists and dictionaries - This project uses list and dictionaries to aid the storage of data from the Google Sheets file to variables and vice versa.
-Using list comprehension dictionaries are used to validate if the user input for ordering an item exists and to store/view order records.
+  - Lists - This project uses list to aid the storage of data from the Google Sheets file to variables and vice versa.

   - Google Sheets API - Google Sheets was used in this project to store all required data outside the container.